NI Grammar School Admission criteria for

 Enrolment Number: 1050

-Due to Covid-19 there is a virtual Open Day Tour on the School website.
+Due to Covid Restrictions there is a virtual Open Day Tour on the school website.

-To Parents/Guardians naming The Royal Belfast Academical Institution as a preference on your son’s Transfer Application.
+To Parents/Guardians naming The Royal Belfast Academical Institution as a preference on your child’s Transfer Form.

 Special Circumstances and/or Special Provision